5 Ways to Improve Happiness

 Gratitude boosts your own levels of the ‘feel-good brain chemicals’ serotonin and dopamine.
 Medications prescribed for depression target these very same brain chemicals.

-You can ‘force’ yourself into a short-term state of gratitude by thinking about a loved one — this can be of the human or the pet variety.
+You can ‘force’ yourself into a short-term state of gratitude by thinking about a loved one — this can be of the human or pet variety.
 Or you can achieve the same positive state of gratitude by concentrating on a circumstance in your life that you appreciate.
 I know a woman who practices this every day by saying out loud:

 This is a good day, I’m breathing unassisted.